Weighted Blankets for PTSD

 Having mentioned that, there is no real formula to calculate these feelings, or how you would experience your symptoms.
 Your moods can be sporadic or sometimes all at once.

-Mostly you’ll feel lost, like the people around you don’t understand and you can feel as though your life will never be the way it was before.
+Mostly you might feel lost, like the people around you don’t understand and you can feel as though your life will never be the way it was before.

-But trust me you will get better, and by using a weighted blanket it can help you make sense of your surroundings by providing a feeling of comfort, control and security.
+But over time you can get better, and by using a weighted blanket it can help you make sense of your surroundings by providing a feeling of comfort, control and security.

 A lot of people also explain a feeling that they don’t belong in society or there is no place for them in the world anymore, feelings of anger or anxiousness are often experienced due to that.